TanDevv/rock-paper-scissors-v2/README.md

 There are some additions I would like to still add to this project:

 ~~• Highlight player/computer scores in bold using spans in JS~~ (DONE)
-• Add dynamic SVGs that change when a user clicks a button via JS

 Credits: